Haitian Americans

-In 2018 the U.S. Census estimated that 1,084,055 people of full or partial Haitian descent lived in the United States.
-During the 1960s and 1970s many Haitians emigrated to the U.S. to escape the oppressive conditions during the dictatorships of François "Papa Doc" and his son Jean-Claude "Baby Doc" Duvalier.
-Political unrest, economic strains and natural disasters have supplied additional reasons for people to emigrate.
+In 2021, the U.S. Census estimated that 1,138,855 people of full or partial Haitian descent lived in the United States.
+During the 1960s and 1970s, many Haitians emigrated to the U.S. to escape the oppressive conditions during the dictatorships of François "Papa Doc" and his son Jean-Claude "Baby Doc" Duvalier.
+Political unrest, economic strains, lax migration policies and natural disasters have provided additional reasons for people to emigrate.

 History

-During the 18th century, the French colony of Saint-Domingue was the richest in the Caribbean, due to its massive production of sugar cane.
+During the 18th century, the French colony of Saint-Domingue was the richest in the Caribbean due to its massive production of sugar cane.
 This wealth was concentrated in the hands of a small minority of mostly French and European planters, who used slave labor from Sub-Saharan Africa to cultivate, harvest, and process their crops.
 Beginning in 1791, slaves (who formed about 90 percent of the population) revolted against their masters, fought against invading forces, and succeeded in forcing France to abolish slavery.

-When France attempted later to reintroduce slavery, the former slaves again revolted and won their independence in 1804, declaring the Republic of Haiti, the second republic in the Western Hemisphere.
+When France attempted later to reintroduce slavery, the former slaves again revolted and won their independence in 1804, declaring the Republic of Haiti the second republic in the Western Hemisphere.
 The rebellion proved disruptive to the country's economy, however.
 Many wealthy colonists left, both white and free people of color.
 The freedmen wanted to cultivate their own plots rather than work on plantations.
 Many refugees from Saint-Domingue emigrated to the United States, taking their slaves with them, particularly to the New Orleans region, where they reinforced the existing French-speaking and African populations.
 Though France and the Spanish-speaking Caribbean (Cuba, Santo Domingo and Puerto Rico) were other major destinations for many immigrants, the United States was a much more popular destination.